lpmarques/portfolio/README.md

 ### Work tools

-My first contact with programming rose from the need to automatize data manipulation routines for research; simple and functionl bioinformatics that led to the creation of a [library](https://github.com/lpmarques/BItools-lib/) of tools.
+My first contact with programming rose from the need to automatize data manipulation routines for research; simple and functional bioinformatics that led to the creation of a [library](https://github.com/lpmarques/BItools-lib/) of tools.

 For the puposes of accessing, filtering and cleaning DNA sequences, a handful of them can be checked [here](https://github.com/lpmarques/BItools-lib/tree/master/Sequence_processing).
 They include a script for [conversion](https://github.com/lpmarques/BItools-lib/blob/master/Sequence_processing/multiGB2fasta.pl) of the (often confusing) *multigb* file format (obtained from any [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) database search) to a cleaner multisequence *fasta* file; as well as one that executes a complete [data cleaning](https://github.com/lpmarques/BItools-lib/blob/master/Sequence_processing/zblocks.pl) job on sequence alignments.
 A tool for automatic [concatenation](https://github.com/lpmarques/BItools-lib/blob/master/Sequence_processing/concatenator.pl) of multiple sequence alignments is also included.